aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

 ### Handling errors

-You can filter or reject events by raising exceptions in your handlers.
-The event handler will catch these exceptions and include appropriate error information in the response.
+You can filter or reject events by throwing exceptions in your resolvers or by formatting the payload according to the expected response structure.
+This instructs AppSync not to propagate that specific message, so subscribers will not receive the corresponding message.

-#### Error with individual itens
+#### Handling errors with individual items

+When processing items individually with `aggregate=False`, you can raise an exception to fail a specific item.
+When an exception is raised, the Event Handler will catch it and include the exception name and message in the response.

+=== "working_with_error_handling.py"

+    ```python hl_lines="5 6 13"
+    --8<-- "examples/event_handler_appsync_events/src/working_with_error_handling.py"
+    ```

+=== "working_with_error_handling_response.json"

+    ```python hl_lines="5 6 13"
+    --8<-- "examples/event_handler_appsync_events/src/working_with_error_handling_response.json"
+    ```

+#### Handling errors with batch of items

-**Note:** When using `aggregate=True`, you are responsible for formatting the error response according to the expected format.
+When processing batch of items with `aggregate=False`, you can must format the payload according the expected response.

 === "working_with_error_handling.py"